mesosphere-backup/dcos-cassandra-service/docs/managing.md

 # Maintenance
 Cassandra supports several maintenance operations including Cleanup, Repair, Backup, and Restore.
 In general, attempting to run multiple maintenance operations simultaneously (e.g. Repair and Backup) against a single cluster is not recommended.
 Likewise, running maintenance operations against multiple Cassandra clusters linked in a multi-datacenter configuration is not recommended.

+<a name="cleanup"></a>
 ## Cleanup

 When nodes are added or removed from the ring, a node can lose part of its partition range.
 Cassandra does not automatically remove data when this happens.
 You can tube cleanup to remove the unnecessary data.

 Cleanup can be a CPU- and disk-intensive operation, so you may want to delay running cleanup until off-peak hours.
-The DC/OS Cassandra service will minimize the aggregate CPU and disk utilization for the cluster by performing cleanup for each selected node sequentially.
+The DC/OS Apache Cassandra service will minimize the aggregate CPU and disk utilization for the cluster by performing cleanup for each selected node sequentially.

 To perform a cleanup from the CLI, enter the following command: